 - Certified in general surgery and pediatric surgery.
 Pediatric surgeons must pass two certifications before they can practice, one in general surgery and one in pediatric surgery.

-Pediatric surgeons take care of children from the newborn period through the teenage years.
-While specialization among adult surgeons usually focuses on a particular organ or region of the body, pediatric surgery is the subspecialty that deals with a defined age group.
-Pediatric surgeons are trained to operate anywhere from the neck to the pelvic region.
+- Specially trained to operate from the neck to the pelvis.
+While adult surgeons usually focus on a specific organ or region of the body, pediatric surgeons are trained to operate on a defined age group from the neck to the pelvic region.

-American College of Surgeons recognize the advantages of having children with surgical conditions under the care of specially-trained pediatric surgeons.
+The American College of Surgeons recognizes the advantages of having children with surgical conditions under the care of specially-trained pediatric surgeons.

 We know you want what's best for your child.
 We're ready to assist you with your questions.

 Learn more about our team who has been specially-trained in surgery for children.